 After a exposure to the weather and foot traffic, the coating will start to fade and tracking marks may start to appear in heavy traffic areas, The coating should be re-applied once it begins to show signs of wear or water stops beading from the surface.
 Depending on the aspect to the weather re-coat cycle may be 12-18 months.
 Love your deck and it’ll love you right back.

 This depends on if you install the profiled face up or smooth face up.
 The profiled face will provide greater slip resistance perpendicular to the deck board edges, however will not be any different in the parallel direction.
-The smooth face with not provide a great deal of slip resistance, though it will be easier to clean in service, therefore it will be easier to prevent build up of slippery dirt and mould.
+The smooth face with not provide a great deal of slip resistance, though it will be easier to clean in service, therefore it will be easier to prevent build-up of slippery dirt and mould.
+Bear in mind that decking is graded to one face eg Abodo Sand is suitable for a smooth face install and Abodo Vulcan is reeded face up installation.